Advocates

 Removal cannot be undone.
 To re-enroll the same customer, invite them again — they will receive a new referral link and portal token.

-When you mark a referral as converted, Recomly automatically enrolls the friend as an advocate in the same campaign.
+When you mark a referral as converted, Recomly automatically enrolls the referral as an advocate in the same campaign.
 They receive:

 - Their own unique referral link

-- Their own portal with a balance reflecting any friend reward from the conversion
+- Their own portal with a balance reflecting any reward from the conversion

 - The same reward structure as other advocates in the campaign

-From that point on, the friend can refer new people themselves — their earned bookings will accumulate in their credit balance just like any other advocate.
+From that point on, they can refer new people themselves — their earned bookings will accumulate in their credit balance just like any other advocate.

 If you want to prevent public sharing (for private programs), ask advocates not to post the link publicly and use an expiry date to limit the window.